 For a Member who is eligible for Medicare by reason of End Stage Renal Disease, the Plan will be the primary payor for Covered Benefits during the "coordination period" specified by federal regulations at 42 CFR Section 411.162.
 Thereafter, Medicare will be the primary payor.
-When Medicare is primary (or would be primary if the Member were timely enrolled) the Plan will pay for services only to the extent payments would exceed what would be payable by Medicare.
+When Medicare is primary (or would be primary if the Member were timely enrolled) the Plan will pay for services covered under Medicare Part B only to the extent payments would exceed what would be payable by Medicare.
+The Plan will estimate the amount that would be payable by Medicare and pay secondary benefits accordingly.
+The Plan may apply the same terms when Medicare is primary by reason of age or disability (or would be primary if the Member were timely enrolled).